vishal2github/noAdvancedJava/Theoretical_Notes/Framework/Spring_Boot_framework.md

 ### **Spring boot**

-+ Spring boot framework is an extention of Spring framework.
++ Spring boot framework is known as an extention of Spring framework.

++ It has all the features of spring framework.

 + Developing applications using "Spring boot" framework is much easier than developing applications using spring framework.

-+ It has several useful features:
++ It has several useful and newer features:
   + Auto configuration
   + Starter dependencies
   + Embedded web server